 Last week I presented at the annual conference of the National Association for Writers in Education.
-I discussed the practice of writing, whether it can be taught and if there is a role for technology in helping writers to develop their habits.
+I discussed training writers in the practice of writing, whether it can be taught and if there is a role for technology in helping writers to develop their habits.

 The principles of deliberate practice

 For the past thirty years Professor Ronald T Kellogg has researched writing behavior and psychology.
 One study* looked at the principles of deliberate practice – a set of activities that result in building good habits.
 The principles are:

 - Effort – described as effortful exertion to improve performance.